1nst4ll/mango-news/docs/backend-setup.md

 *   **Registration:** Users can register via the `POST /api/register` endpoint.
 This requires a unique username and a password.
 Passwords are securely hashed using bcrypt before being stored in the database.
 *   **Login:** Registered users can log in via the `POST /api/login` endpoint.
 Upon successful login, a JWT is issued.
 This token should be included in the `Authorization` header of subsequent requests to protected endpoints in the format `Bearer YOUR_TOKEN`.
 *   **Protected Endpoints:** Several backend endpoints now require a valid JWT for access.
-These include endpoints for adding, updating, and deleting sources, triggering scraper runs, processing missing AI data, and accessing database statistics and scheduler settings.
+These include endpoints for adding, updating, and deleting sources, triggering scraper runs, processing missing AI data, accessing database statistics and scheduler settings, and managing articles (delete, block, process AI).

 ## URL Blacklist